microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/Input/Readme/README_TwoHandManipulationTest.md

 ![Bounding Box Normal Mode](/External/ReadMeImages/MRTK_BoundingBoxNormalMode.jpg)

 ### Known issues ###
-- Adjust mode Bouding Box and App Bar will be added through different Pull Request.
+- Adjust mode Bounding Box and App Bar will be added through different Pull Request.
-- In immersive headset, current input system only shows single pointer cursor.
-While holding object with first controller, pointing and seleting the object with second controller will activate the manipulation behavior.
+- In the immersive headset, current input system only shows single pointer cursor.
+While holding an object with the first controller, pointing and seleting the object with the second controller will activate the manipulation behavior.
 Multi-pointer cursor visualization will be updated through different Pull Request.